-- Only in a CE-compliant machine tool with a separating set of guards. - Only use with compatible products. - Only use for the type of use indicated [see "Use" chapter]. - Only skilled staff from the appropriate specialist fields may use the product [see "Personnel requirements" chapter]. - Never exceed the technical data indicated on the product [see "General information " and "Operating conditions " chapters]. - Never exceed the limits for use of the product [see "Limits of use " chapter]. - Maintain the product at regular intervals [see "Maintenance schedule" chapter]. - Only use with approved attachments and/or clamping elements.
+- Only in a CE-compliant machine tool with a separating set of guards. - Only use for the type of use indicated [see "Use" chapter]. - Only skilled staff from the appropriate specialist fields may use the product [see "Personnel requirements" chapter]. - Never exceed the technical data indicated on the product [see "General information " and "Operating conditions" chapters]. - Never exceed the limits for use of the product [see "Limits of use " chapter]. - Maintain the product at regular intervals [see "Maintenance schedule" chapter]. - Only use with approved attachments and/or clamping elements.

-Claims of all kinds will be rejected that are due to unintended use.
+Claims of all kinds will be rejected that are due to unintended